-a.
+b.
 Presidential Executive Order: Expanding Apprenticeships in America

-Owen explained that the executive order creates a third path to apprenticeship for employers: an "industry-recognized" apprenticeship, which is defined by less government oversight and a more expedient registration process.
+Josh explained that the executive order creates a third path to apprenticeship for employers: an "industry-recognized" apprenticeship, which is defined by less government oversight and a more expedient registration process.
 The impetus was complaints from employers across the nation that the process for becoming a registered apprenticeship sponsor included too much red tape.
-Owen acknowledged that many states do have lengthy processes because they are severely under-staffed: Many states have less than five staff; Wisconsin has more than 20.
+Josh acknowledged that many states do have lengthy processes because they are severely under-staffed: Wisconsin has 16 apprenticeship training representatives; many states have less than five.

-Owen emphasized that this matter is in the very early stages; much remains to be seen.
+Josh emphasized that this matter is in the very early stages; much remains to be seen.
 A federal task force has been convened to recommend an implementation plan and policies to the President.
-The Bureau advises stakeholders to "stay tuned."
+The Bureau advises stakeholders to "stay tuned.

 Attendees did not have questions or comments.